Are your pot plants waterlogged? There are many ways this can happen, but you CAN avoid losing your precious plants!

 - Use a moisture meter to measure how much water is still in your soil.

-These are usually available at garden centres and hardware stores for around $10 but are a valuable diagnostic tool for you in the garden.
-If the soil moisture measures above 80%, it is still too wet so let it dry out before adding any more water.
+These are usually available at garden centres and hardware stores for around $15.
+They are a valuable diagnostic tool.
+If the soil moisture measures above 80%, it is still too wet, so let it dry out before adding any more water.
 The ideal moisture level is between 40% and 70%, which allows some oxygen to stay in the soil.

 - Finally, check the drainage holes at the base of the pot.